Eskaan/hafas-rs/book-doc/src/hafas-wrap.md

 - JourneyDetail

 ## Utils
-Some miscelaneous functions like ones to AES-Encrypt with a set key or to hash a String using the `md5` digest algorithm.
+Some miscellaneous functions like ones to AES-Encrypt with a set key or to hash a String using the `md5` digest algorithm.

 [reqwest]: https://crates.io/crates/reqwest
 [^hafas]: [Hacon Fahrplan Auskunfts System](https://de.wikipedia.org/wiki/HAFAS)